Ian729/NewsArchive/README.md

 * Also, President Biden’s annual address and Oscar predictions.
 * Beijing is set to further increase its manufacturing and installation of solar panels as it seeks to master global markets and wean itself from imports.
 * Linwei Ding, a Chinese national, was arrested in California and accused of uploading hundreds of files to the cloud.
-* Temu, Shein, and streaming and gaming apps looking to break into the U.S. market are spending huge sums to get their wares in front of American consumers.
-* Also, Israel-Hamas talks stall before Ramadan.

 ![Asian](./asian.png)